Kennarttechl/flask_quickstart_generator/README.md

 The project generates boilerplate code for Flask applications.

-# This project uses os & sys modules
+# This project uses os and sys modules

 `os module is purposely use in this project for some reasons`

 1. File and Directory Management:
-**Create, delete, rename, move, and check the existence of files and directories.**
+`Create, delete, rename, move, and check the existence of files and directories`.
 **Get file/directory attributes (size, creation time, etc.).**
 **List directory contents.**
 **Change the current working directory.**